TALKS AND EXPERIENCES

 We have a wide range of online talks and experiences, which can be tailored for your events.

-Our online talks discuss a wide range of topics including, the History of Women in the world of Art, the stories of the Women of Norwich, how suffrage in the UK influenced movements around the world, and much more!
+We still discuss a wide range of topics including, the History of Women in the World of Art, how suffrage in the UK influenced movements around the world, and much more!

-If you are interested in booking us to speak for an online event, or want to join a virtual tour of London, contact us on [email protected] for more information.
+If you are interested in booking us to speak for an online or in person event, or want to join a virtual tour of London, contact us on [email protected] for more information.

 Our talks & experiences: